vivianchengg/unsw-meme/README.md

  * `t` is the mark you receive for your tests running against your code (100% = your implementation passes all of your tests).
  * `i` is the mark you receive for our course tests (hidden) running against your code (100% = your implementation passes all of our tests).
  * `c` is the score achieved by running coverage on your entire codebase.
 Note that 99% coverage is enough to give you full marks for this part.
- * `e` is the score between 0-1 achieved by running eslint against your code and the provided configuration.
+ * `e` is the score between 0-1 achieved by running <code>eslint</code> against your code and the provided configuration.

 ### 5.9.
 Submission

-This iteration due date described in section 7.
+This iteration's due date described in section 7.
 Note there will be no demonstration for iteration 3.

 ### 5.10.
 Extra Features & Typescript

 You can gain all 10 bonus marks by ensuring your code is Typescript compliant.
-You can run `npm run tsc` to check this, if no output is produced, then all your files are typechecked correctly.
+You can run `npm run tsc` to check this: if no output is produced, then all your files are typechecked correctly.
 Apart from this, you can gain bonus marks by implementing extra features.

 Your tutor is not required to provide any assistance with this section, as it's intended for more advanced students once they complete all other criteria to a high standard.